 Caput succedaneum is a medical term describing swelling that occurs to a baby’s scalp shortly after delivery.
 This birth injury is what causes the “conehead” shape of a newborn baby’s head.
 During childbirth, especially during head-first deliveries, pressure exerted on a baby’s head can damage the scalp.
-Fluid may then build up, which causes caput succedaneum, and may lead to other birth injuries.
+Fluid may then build up, which causes caput succedaneum, and may lead to other birth injuries as well.

 Caput succedaneum is quite common, and generally is not a reason for alarm.
 Pressure and compression during vaginal birth is normal.
-Although it may cause slight discomfort for the baby, this is not a life-threatening condition in itself.
+Although it may cause slight discomfort for the baby, this is not a life-threatening birth injury in itself.
 It can, however, lead to additional health issues, such as jaundice.
 Jaundice is especially a risk if there is bruising to the infant’s head also.
 Infants are also at risk for alopecia (baldness) or infection in the area.

 What is Caput Succedaneum?

-Caput succedaneum is a type of swelling that occurs outside of the skull, but under the scalp and skin of a newborn baby.
-It often presents as a “conehead” shape, which can be disheartening for parents.
+Caput succedaneum is a type birth injury that causes swelling outside of the skull, but under the scalp and skin of a newborn baby.
+It often presents as a conehead shape, which can be disheartening for parents.
 This is different from the swelling that occurs when there is a hematoma on the baby’s head, such as with cephalohematoma.
 However, for new parents, it can be concerning to see what appears to be a deformity on their newborn baby’s head.

 The good news is that the swelling typically resolves within a few days unless there is bruising or additional complications.
 If bruising is present, the infant is at risk of developing jaundice, which can be dangerous if it is not properly diagnosed and treated.
 There is also a risk for hair loss (alopecia) in a ring shape around the skull.